zilishen/documentation/content/nginx/deployment-guides/load-balance-third-party/apache-tomcat.md

 <span id="load-balancing-basic"></span>
 ### Configuring Basic Load Balancing

-To configure load balancing, you first create a named _upstream group_, which lists the backend servers among which client requests are distributed.
-You then set up <span style="white-space: nowrap;">NGINX Open Source</span> or NGINX Plus as a reverse proxy and load balancer by referring to the upstream group in one or more `proxy_pass` directives.
+To configure load balancing, first create a named _upstream group_, which lists the backend servers among which client requests are distributed.
+Then set up <span style="white-space: nowrap;">NGINX Open Source</span> or NGINX Plus as a reverse proxy and load balancer by referring to the upstream group in one or more `proxy_pass` directives.

 1. Configure an upstream group called **tomcat** with two Tomcat application servers listening on port 8080, one on IP address 10.100.100.11 and the other on 10.100.100.12.